Why Choose Us?

 Our e-Learning approach to First Aid training means you do much of your coursework online and at your convenience.
 The face-to-face aspect of your First Aid training is minimised.
 You can schedule it for a time that suits.

-As for where, First Aid training venues in Sydney don’t get any more centrally located than ours — inside the iconic Dymocks Building on George Street, the oldest and arguably, the most famous street in Australia!
+First Aid training venues in Sydney don’t get any more centrally located than ours — inside the iconic Dymocks Building on George Street, the oldest and arguably, the most famous street in Australia and smack bang in the middle of Sydney’s CBD!

-In a medical emergency, it’s vital to know how to help people in need by responding quickly and providing effective First Aid.
+In Sydney, or anywhere else for that matter, when there’s a medical emergency, effective First Aid is vital to people in need.
 Every second counts.
-And, let’s face it, no one wants to be that guy who stands back hoping someone else will help.
+And no one wants to be that guy who stands there helplessly, hoping someone else will know what to do.

 Sydney First Aid Certificate Fast-Tracked